mastodon-sc/mastodon-documentation/docs/partD/create_custom_mastodon_detectors.md

  - units: pixel and frame
 ```

-Now we can interogate what detectors are visible by Mastodon:
+Now we can interrogate what detectors are visible by Mastodon:

 ```python
 trackmate = mamut.createTrackMate()